 A free class will be held Friday afternoon at the Humboldt Senior Resource Center in Eureka for senior drivers and their families, which will discuss how to drive safely for as long as possible, and when it is appropriate to quit.

 Eureka Police Department Senior Traffic Officer Gary Whitmer said in his 19 years at the department, he has seen seniors involved in collisions that he thinks were maybe caused by some age-related issues, such as visual impairment and delayed reactions.

 ”There comes a time when we all get old, our skills diminish, and it's tough to hang up the car keys, because a lot of times a vehicle gives people independence,” Whitmer said.
-“But you have to take risk factors into consideration, and there comes a time when safety is paramount, not only for yourself but for the community.”

 Michael Blackwell, nutrition and activities program manager at the Humboldt Senior Resource Center, said he thinks it's important to help dispel some of the myths about aging and driving during this class.

 ”Sometimes there's a lot of confusion about driving, and questions arise about how much senior people can still drive and when they should stop driving, and this class will try and address this,” Blackwell said.
 “Another part of the discussion will be dealing with impaired drivers.
 Sometimes people take medications and may not be aware this can sometimes cause them to be under the influence while driving.”

 California Highway Patrol officers will be at the class to answer questions from seniors and their families.